tjvantoll/www.tjvantoll.com/_posts/2017-06-02-technical-writing-tips.md

 ## Tip #2: Get to the point

-Your average developer reads with the attention span of a gnat.
+Your average developer reads blog posts with the attention span of a gnat.
 Think of your own behavior when you’re looking for the answer to a compilation issue, or researching how to work with a specific API.
 You’re not looking for a novel with intricate detail and clever metaphors—you’re looking for an immediate answer.

 Just to give you an example, this blog has an average session duration of 30 seconds, and an average of 1.08 pages per session—and most of the things I write take well more than 30 seconds to read 😄